Deep Learning-based Background Removal And Blur In A Real-Time Video

 Previously, real-time human segmentation was done with the help of hardware.
 In the past, it was also possible to apply dedicated software to this process.
 These technologies, as well as the Chroma-keying technique, are being gradually replaced by AI tools.

-The development of AI tools for background blurring and replacement in a real-time video differs depending on the applied approach.
+AI app development tools for background blurring and replacement in a real-time video differs depending on the applied approach.

 In general, an algorithm of actions is as follows: